markmo/storms/report.md

 |HURRICANE     |               135|            1328|   1463|

 Severe events such as tornados cause a great deal of damage over a short period of time and are very localized.
 Whereas events such as heat waves and strong wind cause more damage across a larger segment of the population.
+The plot below show the locality and area of impact of major event types for which geographic data exists.

 ```r